socnetv/app/docs/roadmaps/roadmap_ws13_undo_redo.md

 This was previously tracked as a cross-cutting dependency of [`roadmap_ws3_architecture_performance.md`](roadmap_ws3_architecture_performance.md), gated on "at least M2" of that roadmap under the assumption that structural undo needs a stable domain model first.
-That assumption was investigated on 2026-07-30 and found false — see WS3's "History: the domain-model assumption, and why it's gone" section for the full trace.
-Undo doesn't structurally depend on anything WS3 was building.
+That assumption was investigated and found false — WS3's own domain-model plan itself turned out unnecessary (see its Goal section) and was dropped, so undo never structurally depended on anything WS3 was building.
 Spun out to its own workstream rather than folded back into WS3 (now narrowed to evidence-driven fixes, not a home for "things that need `Graph` to be cleaner first") or into WS9 (marked complete/shipped; reopening it to add a substantial new feature was the wrong container — same reasoning that led to spinning up WS11/WS12 as their own workstreams earlier).